tenstorrent/tt-metal/tech_reports/ViT-TTNN/vit.md

 ` seqL × head_count × head_size`

 This step aggregates the outputs from the different heads into a single vector representation for each position in the sequence.
-The followin step is the Linear OP to calculate the self output, which is the output of the self multi-head attention module.
+The following step is the Linear OP to calculate the self output, which is the output of the self multi-head attention module.

 **Optimized Code**: